10 Best Call to Action Examples To Boost Conversions

 This matches the foresty background and stays in tune with the website’s branding.

-Although many brands out there might not be able to pull off this kind of CTA, it’s a perfect example of how businesses can get creative in their approach to increase conversions if they know how to stay consistent with their brand image.
+Although many brands out there might not be able to pull off this kind of CTA, it’s a perfect example of how businesses can get creative in their approach to increase their sales funnel conversion rate if they know how to stay consistent with their brand image.

 8. I wish to end whaling

-This brand, which specializes in the conservation of dolphins and whales, uses emotion in their CTA to nudge people in the right direction.
+This brand, which specializes in the conservation of dolphins and whales, uses emotion in its CTA to nudge people in the right direction.